 Subdivision (a) is adapted from former Bankruptcy Rule 920 and Rule 42 F.R.Crim.P.
-Paragraph (1) of the subdivision permits summary imposition of punishment for contempt if the conduct is in the presence of the court and is of such nature that the conduct "obstruct[s] the administration of justice."
-See 18 § 401(a).
-Cases interpreting Rule F.R.Crim.P. have held that when criminal contempt is in question summary disposition should be the exception: summary disposition should be reserved for situations where it is necessary to protect the judicial institution.
-3 Wright, Federal Practice & Procedure-Criminal §707 (1969).
+Paragraph (1) of the subdivision permits summary imposition of punishment for contempt if the conduct is in the presence of "obstruct[s] the administration of justice."
+See 18 U.S.C. §401(a).
+Cases interpreting Rule 42(a) F.R.Crim.P. have held that when criminal contempt is in question summary disposition should be the exception: summary disposition should be reserved for situations where it is necessary to protect the judicial institution.
+3 Wright, Federal Practice & Procedure-Criminal 707 (1969).
 Those cases are equally pertinent to the application of this rule and, therefore, contemptuous conduct in the presence of the judge may often be punished only after the notice and hearing requirements of subdivision (b) are satisfied.